facn2/research/architecting/readme.md

 Client side development is done almost exclusively in JavaScript.
 This is, of course, in addition to basic HTML and CSS code.
 The reason JavaScript is called a client side language is because it runs scripts on your computer after you’ve loaded a web page.

 A decade ago, the general rule was to use server-side coding whenever possible and only use client-side code when necessary.
-But due to the fact that javascript can be utilized
+But due to the fact that javascript can be utilized both in the front and back-end, it has made JS one of the only full-stack language available.

 ![alt text](https://files.gitter.im/veredrec/N1ow/JS-vs-other.png)